comic31/MongoDBQueriesManager/README.md

 - `LimitError`: Raised when limit is negative / bad value.
 - `ListOperatorError`: Raised list operator was not possible.
 - `FilterError`: Raised when parse filter method fail to find a valid match.
+- `CustomCasterFail`: Raised when a custom cast fail.

 ##### Examples: